giotgo/responsive_portfolio/WORKING-ONLY-FOR-MOBILE.md

 Please try to access it on your smartphone using the following URL: https://giotgo.github.io/responsive_portfolio/

-Alternatively, you can right-click the browser viewport and click "Inspect" (or hit "Ctrl + Shift + I" on your keyboard), then hit "Ctrl + Shift + M" to enable the device toolbar and select one of the smartphone options in the list.
+Alternatively, if you are on your desktop computer, you can right-click the browser viewport and click "Inspect" (or hit "Ctrl + Shift + I" on your keyboard), then hit "Ctrl + Shift + M" to enable the device toolbar and select one of the smartphone options in the list.

 Thanks!